-Streams and stream parsers are no longer part of the Objective Caml language, but available through a Camlp4 syntax extension.
+The syntax for streams and stream parsers is no longer part of the Objective Caml language, but available through a Camlp4 syntax extension.
 See the Camlp4 reference manual for more information.
-Objective Caml programs that use streams and stream parsers can be compiled with the -pp camlp4o option to ocamlc and ocamlopt.
-For interactive use, run ocaml and issue the #load "camlp4o.cma";; command.
+Support for basic operations on streams is still available through the Stream[20.32] module of the standard library.
+Objective Caml programs that use the stream parser syntax should be compiled with the -pp camlp4o option to ocamlc and ocamlopt.
+For interactive use, run ocaml and issue the #load "camlp4o.cma"; command.